 The third round of law school admissions runs from April to June.
 This is when schools give final consideration to the overall composition of their entering classes to adjust for lower-than-expected yields among applicant groups.
 Wait-listed students who are hoping for admission may be required to submit a statement of continued interest in order to remain in consideration for admittance.
 While many law schools allow you to apply during this round, it is possible that they will have already made offers of admission to fill their entering classes, which means all new applicants will automatically be placed on a waiting list.

-At lower-tier law schools, the third round of admissions runs through the spring into the summer.
+At lower-tier law schools, the third round of admissions runs through the spring and into the summer.
 This means that it is possible to apply to some law schools in early July and be admitted for August classes.
-However, this won't work at many schools, and you risk the possibility that scholarship money has run out.
-If a merit scholarship is important, waiting for the fall to apply may be the better choice if you have not applied by summer.
+However, this won't work at many schools, and you risk the possibility that their scholarship money will have run out.
+If a merit scholarship is important, waiting for the fall to apply may be the better choice if you have not applied in the spring.